KhronosGroup/glTF/specification/2.0/README.md

 Morph Targets are defined by extending the Mesh concept.
 A Morph Target is a morphable Mesh where primitives' attributes are obtained by adding the original attributes to a weighted sum of targets attributes (this operation corresponds to COLLADA's `RELATIVE` blending method).
 Morph Targets are implemented via the `targets` property defined in the Mesh `primitives`.
-Each target in the `targets` array is a dictionary mapping a primitive attribute to a Morph Target displacement, currently only two attributes ('POSITION' and 'NORMAL') are supported.
+Each target in the `targets` array is a dictionary mapping a primitive attribute to an accessor containing Morph Target displacement data, currently only two attributes ('POSITION' and 'NORMAL') are supported.
 All primitives are required to list the same number of `targets` in the same order.
 The `weights` array is optional, it stores the default targets weights, in the absence of animations the primitives attributes are resolved using these weights.
 When this property is missing the default targets weights are assumed to be zero.

 The following example extends the Mesh defined in the previous example to a morphable one by adding two Morph Targets: